5

 There are no fees to get help with a foreclosure in Maryland.

-Some scam artists lure homeowners into signing their deed over and then take the home for themselves and others charge enormous fees without delivering any services at all.
-Do not pay a mortgage relief company for assistance.
-Don’t sign any documents without first getting objective legal advice.
+Some scam artists lure homeowners into signing their deeds and taking the home for themselves, and others charge enormous fees without delivering any services.

 Foreclosure Process

-Foreclosure proceedings can legally begin when you have not paid your mortgage for 90 days.
+Foreclosure proceedings can legally begin when the mortgage is not paid for 90 days.

 The next step is a “Notice of Foreclosure Action.”
-Maryland law requires that the notice be sent both certified and first class mail at least 45 days before filing a foreclosure action.
+Maryland law requires that the notice be sent both certified and by first-class mail at least 45 days before filing a foreclosure action.

 Don’t wait for this to happen.
-The sooner you get help with your mortgage problems, the more likely you will keep your home.
+The sooner you get help with mortgage problems, the more likely the home will be saved.

 View a timeline of the Maryland Foreclosure Process.